antdevelopment1/portfolio/README.md

 ## Code Walkthrough / Featues

 ### Landing Page Features
-<p>The landing page header and hero section fades in using css animations.
-Each link on the navbar has a transition on hover with opacity of the text becoming slightly dimmer.
+<p>The landing page header and hero section fade in using CSS animations.
+Each link on the navbar has a transition on hover with the opacity of the text becoming slightly dimmer.
 Upon clicking each link the page takes the user to the corresponding section.
-The background images stays fixed to create a scroll effect.</p>
+The background images stay fixed to create a scroll effect.</p>

 <p>CDN used for css animations</p>